Mindset Makeover for the New Year!

 Happy New Year!
 What better time to tune up your mindset and make sure you’re not falling victim to that old business plague – self-sabotage!
 Sometimes, in spite of knowing better, our old negative self-talk can creep back in.
 Then, before we know it, we’re stuck in a rut of negative thinking that leads to negative actions that create negative results!

-Although there are endless numbers of negative beliefs and attitudes, two are common among entrepreneurs – procrastination and perfectionism.
+There are many negative beliefs and behaviors, but two are common among entrepreneurs: procrastination and perfectionism.
 So let’s do an annual check-up and maintenance on each:

 Does procrastination ever stop you from moving forward?
 If you’re like me, you can come up with very good reasons not to do certain things – not enough time, not enough skills – the standard lame excuses!
-And so I put off doing that which needs to be done.
+And so I put off doing what needs to be done – in spite of my best intentions.
 We are probably all guilty of this at some time!

 Procrastination is not laziness.
 It is fear – fear of the unknown, fear of criticism, fear of overwhelm, fear of failure.
 We’ve all experienced procrastination at one time or another.
 Let’s look at a few ways to deal with it: